Dismemberment Abortion Flyer

 Why should we support the dismemberment ban instead of the heartbeat ban?

 A heartbeat ban sounds good but it is actually less protective than current Michigan law.
 Our current law is in place and enforceable to the extent allowable under Roe v.
 Wade and Doe v.
 Bolton.
 A heartbeat ban would not be enforceable and would create a conflict in state law.
 The dismemberment ban does not create a conflict in state law because it does not ban abortion, but rather a specific abortion procedure.

 How long do we have to collect signatures?

 There is a 180-day window for submitted signatures.
 We began collecting signatures on June 26, 2019.
-We will likely be collecting signatures into October.
-We will give people a two-week notice to send in remaining petitions when we approach the end.
+We will likely be collecting signatures into mid-November.
+We will give people 14 days’ notice to send in remaining petitions when we approach the end.

 How many signatures have you collected?

 By the end of September, we have collected more than 200,000 signatures.
 We’re confident we’ll get the final half to reach 400,000 signatures in the 180-day window.

 Where can I go to find a circulator?